Author: Christie L. Kraemer

 Justin Anderson and Diane Wallace have both travelled rocky roads in their relationships.
 Patience and willingness to try again might just be the cure for their ‘never again’ attitudes.

-Justin Anderson is recovering from a nasty divorce and an ex-wife who never has enough support income and precious little time with his daughter fill most of his days.
+Justin Anderson is recovering from a nasty divorce.
+An ex-wife who never has enough support income and precious little time with his daughter fill most of his days.
 When he spies an attractive, self-sufficient older woman, he is intrigued.
 But can he convince her not all guys are animals who need to be locked up?

 With a gentle push from their bartender friend, the two face more intrigue than either thought possible in such a small town.
 However, each terror filled moment proves to provide the glue that brings them together.